-Long handles are double the size of the pencil.
-They are used for painting on the easel.
+Long handles are typically double the size of a pencil.
+They are ideal for painting on the easel.
 For example, when you are at a distance, like a little away from the canvas.

-The materials used to make the bristles, ferrule, and stick determines the durability.
+The materials used to make the bristles, ferrule, and stick determine the durability.
 Artificial hairs are most durable.

 Ferrules made from metals such as aluminum or nickel provide good protection, preventing the bristles from falling apart.
 The sticks are mainly wooden, but some form of the coat helps preserve the wood.